DharaniDJ/DharaniDJ/README.md

 <h1 align="center">Hi 👋, I'm Naga Venkata Dharani Viswanadh Chinta, but I go by Dharani.</h1>
 <h3 align="center">I am a software engineer passionate about exploring new technologies and domains.
 I am always looking for new challenges and opportunities to learn and grow.</h3>

+- 🏥 I'm currently working on an idea in the medtech domain, specifically focusing on PACS (Picture Archiving and Communication System) systems.

 - 🦀  I’m currently learning **AWS for Certified Solutions Architect Associate**

 - 👑 I’m looking to collaborate on **software development projects and have ownership over my work.**